kkester/spring-events-kata/README.md

 ### Scenarios

 #### Create Catalog
-When a catalog is created, implement logic that will assign random products to the new catalog asynchronously
+When a catalog is created, implement logic that will assign all existing products to the new catalog asynchronously

 #### Create Product
 When a product is created, trigger an event that will establish inventory for the new product